LLNL/Umpire/docs/sphinx/cookbook/resource_aware_pool.rst

    auto pool = rm.makeAllocator<umpire::strategy::ResourceAwarePool>("rap-pool", rm.getAllocator("UM"));

 Next, you will want to create camp resources.
 We use these camp resources to track events on the resource.
-Below is an example of creating a camp resource for two device streams.
+Below is an example of creating a camp resource for two device streams and the host.

 .. code-block:: bash